 John Burge – Director of the Board / Past president, Great Autos of Yesteryear (Casual Concours)

-AutoDesignO: During Modernism Week we have the Casual Concours, and it showcases several decades that are representative of design and influences of style during that era.
+AutoDesignO: During Modernism Week, we have the Casual Concours, which showcases several decades that are representative of design and influences of style during that era.
 Can you tell us a little bit about the cars?